annalia01/riscv_multibackend/backends/ara/README.md

 ```bash
 make verilate
 ```
-you can specify the configuration to set VLEN
+You can specify the configuration to set VLEN